hylo-lang/specification/spec.md

 4. A trait declaration may only appear at global scope.
 It introduces __identifier__ as a name denoting the declared trait.

-5. The associated type, associated size, function, and subscript declarations that appear in the body of a trait specify the *requirements* of that trait.
+5. The associated type, associated size, function, subscript, and property declarations that appear in the body of a trait specify the *requirements* of that trait.
 Such declarations may not have access levels.
 [Note: The access level of a requirement implementation depends on the visibility of the conformances requiring that implementation.]

 ### Associated type and size requirements